bartekpacia/garden/posts/github-actions-supply-chain-security.md

  echo "more legit shell code"
 ```

-The change is introduced in a commit with message "bump deps" that removes 6969
+The change is introduced in a commit with the message "bump deps" that removes
-and adds 2137 lines of code to many files, mostly `package-lock.json`.
+6969 and adds 2137 lines of code to many files, mostly `package-lock.json`.
 Then
 `malloy` releases this new version as `v2.1`:

 ```console